 The EPA has received the report from NRE Tas titled 'River Health Monitoring in the Plenty River, 2021-2022', dated 2 November 2022, which indicates that activities on the land (that may be associated with the application of nutrient rich materials or fertilisers) had, on the balance of probabilities, contributed to some impacts including benthic algal growth in the Plenty River.

-As part of a consultation process on the NRE Tas report, the person responsible for the operations on the land was provided a copy of the NRE Tas Report and the opportunity to respond to the findings.
+As part of a consultation process on the NRE Tas report, the person responsible for the operations on the land was provided with a copy of the NRE Tas Report and the opportunity to respond to the findings.

 The person responsible for operations on the land has taken steps to develop an Environmental Management Plan to ensure the land is managed in a way as to mitigate risks to environment.